Compass Diversified (CODI) Faces Crisis as Lugano Scandal Forces Downgrade, Investor Lawsuit – Hagens Berman

-SAN FRANCISCO, June 13, 2025 (GLOBE NEWSWIRE) -- Compass Diversified’s (NYSE: CODI) tumultuous spring continued as Jefferies analysts recently downgraded the company’s stock amid a sweeping securities class action lawsuit filed by investors, both moves stemming from a widening accounting scandal at its Lugano subsidiary.
-The dual blows—Wall Street’s loss of confidence and mounting legal challenges—have sent Compass’s shares into a tailspin, erasing over 70% of the company’s market value over the past three months and casting a pall over the once high-flying holding firm.
+SAN FRANCISCO, June 18, 2025 (GLOBE NEWSWIRE) -- Compass Diversified (NYSE: CODI), a Connecticut-based private equity firm, is navigating a turbulent period marked by the recent resignation of a key director, a precipitous stock decline, and a burgeoning class-action lawsuit, all stemming from unearthed accounting irregularities at one of its portfolio companies.

-Hagens Berman is investigating the alleged fraud claims and urges investors who purchased Compass shares and suffered substantial losses to submit your losses now.
+Hagens Berman is investigating the claims and urges investors who purchased Compass shares and suffered substantial losses to submit your losses now.

 Class Period: May 1, 2024 – May 7, 2025